 the late 1980's it was decided to give this

-languishing repeater a bit of a going over.
+languishing repeater a bit of a going .with many

 other services including some operated by RRE